The Golden Letter of King Alaungpaya

 The Golden Letter is a manuscript written on rolled gold in the Burmese language, which was sent on 7 May 1756 by King Alaungpaya of Burma to the King George II of Great Britain in London.
 It is now preserved at the Gottfried Wilhelm Leibniz Library in Hanover.
 In 2015, the Golden Letter was added to UNESCO's Memory of the World International Register, as a common heritage of Myanmar, Germany, and the United Kingdom.

+The Golden Letter.
+The mythical bird Hamsa is depicted on the left.
+Rows of rubies are set on both left and right.
+Damage from 1768 can be recognized at bottom-right.